haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

 ### Scenario 2a: Paratope - NMR-epitope as passive

 In scenario 2a we are settinp up the docking in which the paratope on the antibody is used to guide the docking, targeting the NMR-identied epitope (+surface neighbors) defined as passive residues.
-The restraint file to use for this is `ambig-CDR-NMR-epitope-pass.tbl`.
+The restraint file to use for this is `ambig-paratope-NMR-epitope-pass.tbl`.
 As for scenario1, we will also define the restraints to keep the two antibody chains together using for this the `antibody-unambig.tbl` restraint file.
 In this case since we have information for both interfaces default sampling parameters are sufficient.
 And we will also turn off the default random removal of restraints to keep all the information on the paratote (`randremoval = false`).
 The configuration file for this scenario (assuming a local running mode, eventually submitted to the batch system requesting a full node) is:

 {% highlight toml %}
 # ====================================================================